fcharron-cstj/NoHit-mod/README.md

-Created this simple terraria mod for a no-hit playthrough with friends, but every no-hit mod out there broke in multiplayer, so I wrote my own.
+Created this simple terraria mod for a no-hit playthrough with friends, because every no-hit mod out there broke in multiplayer, so I wrote my own.

 C#